Guide to US Expat Taxes For Americans Living in Germany

 - Property: Americans living in Germany are allowed to buy property both for personal use or as an investment.

-- US-based Stocks & Bonds: Make your life easy and your wallet happy, and keep your portfolio US-based.
-There are often high fees and even higher tax rates when Americans invest in foreign investment products like mutual funds based outside of America!
+- US-based Stocks & Bonds: Keep your portfolio US-based to make your life easy and your wallet happy.
+Americans often pay high fees and even higher tax rates when they invest in foreign investment products like mutual funds based outside of America!

 Suppose you invest in German mutual funds; there is no need to sell them all now.
-MyExpatTaxes is the only tax software that will help walk you through how to report these investments to the IRS on Form 8621 (PFICs).
+MyExpatTaxes is the only tax software that will help you report these investments to the IRS on Form 8621 (PFICs).

 Property in Germany